Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A roiling whip of lacerating fire springs from your hand as you lash out in a frenzied series of strikes.
 Make a melee spell attack against the target.
 On a hit, the target takes 2d4 slashing plus 2d6 Fire damage.
 A creature hit by two or more of these attacks in a turn must succeed on a WIS Save or be [Frightened](conditions.md#frightened) until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, you make an additional attack for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, you make an additional attack for each slot level above 2.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*